Dubliners

 Richard Alex Jenkins

-If you're thinking about experimenting with JJ, this is a decent non-committal place to start because it's just a book of short stories.
-If you don't like the contents, skip to something else... you may even love it?
+If you're thinking about experimenting with this author, this book is a decent non-committal place to start as a collection of short stories.
+If you don't like the contents, skip attempting his bigger works and save yourself the pain.

-Yes, I liked Dubliners a LOT more than Ulysses, but it's still a toil because of that famous stream of consciousness with no plots or storylines - basically, write whatever you want, mate.
-Beautiful prose, yes, but that's not always much fun!
+Even though I like Dubliners in parts, it's can be a toil because of Joyce's famous stream of consciousness with little or no plot or storyline.
+He writes whatever he wants in mostly beautiful prose, but that's not always much fun!

-Right from the start, the The Sisters has profound dialogue and atmosphere, but no discernable message and nothing memorable, and the rest of the book is pretty much the same.
-Ivy Day in the Committee Room is an excruciatingly dull story... blokes drinking bottles of booze in a dingy room, arguing about committees and politics, reminiscent of what it's like to be poor and oppressed in Dublin.
+Right from the start, the The Sisters has profound dialogue and atmosphere but no discernable message and nothing memorable about it, and the rest of the book is pretty much the same.
+Ivy Day in the Committee Room is an excruciatingly dull story about blokes drinking bottles of booze in a dingy room while arguing about syndicates and politics, reminiscent of what it's like to be poor and oppressed in Dublin.

 Share this review: